The Unique Struggles of Betrayal Trauma: When the Person You Trusted Most Causes the Deepest Wound

 “Did something push them to this?”

+This reinforces the most toxic and untrue narrative: that sexual betrayal is about the relationship or betrayed partner.
+It isn’t.
 Acting out — whether sexual, emotional, or digital — is a maladaptive coping strategy, driven by avoidance, intensity-seeking, emotional regulation issues, compulsivity, or addiction.

 Yet it feels intensely personal.
-And many betrayers/addicts, in their own shame and defensiveness, use blaming, justification, or rationalization — which further reinforces the betrayed partners shame and misdirected blame.
+And many betrayers/addicts, in their own shame and defensiveness, use blaming, justification, or rationalization — which further reinforces the betrayed partner's shame and misdirected blame.

 4. Gaslighting, Manipulation & Chronic Self-Doubt